maociao/llm-semantic-site-search/README.md

 Python 3.10.11 - 3.11.0 is recommened to run this app.
 [Download it here](https://www.python.org/downloads/)
 Several of the dependencies do not have wheels for Python 3.12, so you will need to install them from source if you choose to use Python 3.12.

+If you are using the Confluence document loader you will need to install the the Tesseract OCR engine.
+You can download it here: https://github.com/UB-Mannheim/tesseract/wiki
+After insalling, add the path to the tesseract executable to your PATH environment variable.

 #### Specific instructions for Windows installations